-Bethany joins MEDA with nine years of fundraising experience.
-She recently comes from Central Christian School in Kidron, Ohio, where she provided leadership to fundraising and marketing efforts as advancement director.
-Prior to that, she was a development associate and communications coordinator at Mennonite Mission Network.
-Bethany earned her bachelor of arts in communication and public relations from Goshen College and a certificate in fundraising management from Indiana University-Purdue University in Indianapolis.
-She is currently pursuing an MBA, with an emphasis in leadership.
+Bethany is in her 14th year of professional fundraising.
+She comes most recently from Central Christian School in Kidron, Ohio, where she provided leadership to fundraising and marketing efforts as advancement director.
+Prior to that, she served as development associate and communications coordinator at Mennonite Mission Network.
+Bethany earned her bachelor of arts in communication and public relations from Goshen College, a certificate in fundraising management from Indiana University-Purdue University in Indianapolis, and her MBA, in leadership from Goshen College.

 DEAN SHOEMAKER, Senior Development Officer

 Dean is originally from Elmira, Ontario and has worked in the Mennonite Community early in his career with the Mennonite Savings and Credit Union (MSCU).
 After leaving MSCU he worked for 5 years in the private sector for a company called GrowersFlowers Inc. (Thiessen’s Greenhouses) in Leamington, Ontario.
 There he was responsible for Marketing and Sales.
 After GrowerFlowers he worked for a non-profit Trade Association called Flowers Canada (Ontario) Inc., in the areas of Business Development and then Marketing.
 When the Executive Director of Flowers Canada retired, Dean was promoted into that position and continued in that role for 5 years.